MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-hyper-v-virtual-machines.md

         The resource group must be present for recovery.
 If it isn't available, recover to an alternate location, and then make the virtual machine highly available.

     - **Recover as virtual machine to any host**: DPM supports alternate location recovery (ALR), which provides a seamless recovery of a protected Hyper-V virtual machine to a different Hyper-V host, independent of processor architecture.
 Hyper-V virtual machines that are recovered to a cluster node won't be highly available.
 If you choose this option, the Recovery Wizard presents you with an additional screen for identifying the destination and destination path.
+         >[!NOTE]
+         If you select the original standalone Hyper-V host or the original Hyper-V cluster and restore to any node of the cluster the behavior is the same as Recover to original instance.
+The original Virtual Machine and all associated checkpoints will be deleted.

     - **Copy to a network folder**: DPM supports item-level recovery (ILR), which allows you to perform item-level recovery of files, folders, volumes, and virtual hard disks (VHDs) from a host-level backup of Hyper-V virtual machines to a network share or a volume on a DPM protected server.
 The DPM protection agent doesn't have to be installed inside the guest to perform item-level recovery.
 If you choose this option, the Recovery Wizard presents you with an additional screen for identifying the destination and destination path.